knative/serving/community/ROLES.md

     *   Fixing bugs

-    *   Mentoring and guiding approvers, reviewers, members, and contributors
+    *   Mentoring and guiding approvers, members, and contributors

 ## Administrator